Oussama-Maati/my_becode_work/README.md

 For more detailed information, please refer to the Linux network services section.

+## Windows server and challenge

+[Windows](./windows_challenge/) This subfolder will contains the windows challenge that contains windows server management exercice and also a little script that contains a powershell function to get somes information about the times of boot and shutdown of the device.

 ## Flag

 [CTF Flags](./Flags/) This subfolder is used to put encrypted file text containing my flags found on multiple ctf done during the bootcamp ( the public key is sent to my coach)